hc-sc/tdu-dm/README.md

 See the image below for instructions on how to download all the course files at once.

 ### DOWNLOADING COURSE MATERIALS:
-To download all course materials at one time from the TDU Data Management repository on Github, navigate to the green “Code” button near the top right portion of the screen and click on it.
+To download all course materials at one time from the TDU Data Management repository on Github, navigate to the “Code” button near the top right portion of the screen and click on it.
 Then select “Download ZIP” from the dropdown menu.
 See the image below.
 Download of the zip file containing course materials should begin within a few moments.
 Please reach out to your course leads for assistance if you are unable to access materials stored in our GitHub repository.